Stabbing leaves 2 dead, 3 wounded in Huntington Beach hours after 4th of July celebration

 Three others were hospitalized with non-life-threatening injuries, police said.

-Just before 7 a.m., investigators said that one person had been taken into custody, but no further information was provided.
+Just before 7 a.m., investigators said that one person had been taken into custody.
+They later identified him as Logan Kelly, a 26-year-old Huntington Beach resident.
+He was booked on charges of murder and attempted murder.

 People living near where the incident happened began to learn the news as they started their days Friday morning, which many called shocking.